Temporary Auto Insurance: Everything You Need To Know

 Should you buy temporary auto insurance?

-Can I buy temporary car insurance until I get a standard policy?
+Can I buy short-term car insurance until I get a standard policy?

 If you are looking to purchase or switch car insurance coverages, you might be tempted to go ahead and cancel the policy you have until you decide on a new auto insurer.
 If you do cancel your policy early, you still need to have a short-term insurance policy in place.